iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/grantaccess.md

 ***authorizedApp (required)***

-The address of the application permitted to process the protected data within a secure execution environment.
+The address of the application you wish to authorize to process the `protectedData` within a secure execution environment.

 {% hint style="info" %}
-If you want to authorize every app to use the protected data, write **0x00000000000000000000000000000000000000**
+You may authorize all apps to use the protected data by setting this to **0x00000000000000000000000000000000000000**
 {% endhint %}

 ***authorizedUser (required)***

-The address of the user(s) permitted to use this piece of protected data.
+The address of the user you wish to authorize to use the `protectedData`.
 Note that these users may not view or manipulate the data.
 This only grants permission for the user to submit the data to an iExec application.

 {% hint style="info" %}
-If you want to authorize every user to use the protected data, write **0x00000000000000000000000000000000000000**
+You may authorize all users to use the protected data by setting this to **0x00000000000000000000000000000000000000**
 {% endhint %}

 ***pricePerAccess (optional)***